Expensify/App/README.md

 1. The major difference between React-Native and React are the [components](https://reactnative.dev/docs/components-and-apis) that are used in the `render()` method.
 Everything else is exactly the same.
 If you learn React, you've already learned 98% of React-Native.
 1. The application uses [React-Router](https://reactrouter.com/native/guides/quick-start) for navigating between parts of the app.
 1. [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) are used to connect React components to persistent storage via Ion.

+## Platform-Specific File Extensions
+In most cases, the code written for this repo should be platform-independent.
+In such cases, each module should have a single file, `index.js`, which defines the module's exports.
+There are, however, some cases in which a feature is intrinsically tied to the underlying platform.
+In such cases, the following file extensions can be used to export platform-specific code from a module:
+- Mobile => `index.native.js`
+- iOS/Android => `index.ios.js`/`index.android.js`
+- Web => `index.browser.js`
+- Desktop => `index.desktop.js`

+Note that `index.js` should be the default. i.e: If you have mobile-specific implementation in `index.native.js`, then the desktop/web implementation can be contained in a shared `index.js`.
+Furthermore, `index.native.js` should not be included in the same module as `index.ios.js` or `index.android.js`, nor should `index.js` be included in the same module as `index.browser.js` or `index.desktop.js`.

 ## Structure of the app
 These are the main pieces of the application.